 - the client’s right to intellectual property over work created for and paid for by the client

-- a requirement for the agency to adhere to the client’s international marketing strategies and corporate communications guidelines
+- a requirement for the partner to adhere to the client’s international marketing strategies and corporate communications guidelines

 - a requirement to report activity using Sembassy’s or the client’s intranet

-- standard indemnity for Sembassy and the client against damage caused by the agency’s actions
+- standard indemnity for Sembassy and the client against damage caused by the partner’s actions

 - notice period for the resignation of the client’s business and undertaking not to accept competitive assignments before the expiry of such notice